PGY1 Community-Based Residency Program - Kroger Health / UC

-Kroger Pharmacy, Cincinnati-Dayton KMA in collaboration with The University of Cincinnati, James L. Winkle College of Pharmacy, is conducting a Community Pharmacy Residency Program.
+Kroger Health, Cincinnati-Dayton KMA in collaboration with The University of Cincinnati, James L. Winkle College of Pharmacy, is conducting a Community-Based Pharmacy Residency Program.

 Residents will be selected for one year of training that will begin on July 1.
-The Kroger Pharmacy/University of Cincinnati Community Pharmacy Residency Program offers a unique and challenging post-graduate training opportunity intended to develop advanced skills in community pharmacy practice and to shape the future leaders of the profession.
+The Kroger Health/University of Cincinnati Community-Based Pharmacy Residency Program offers a unique and challenging post-graduate training opportunity intended to develop advanced skills in community pharmacy practice and to shape the future leaders of the profession.

 Graduates of this program will be able to:

 - Deliver high-quality patient care in community-based settings;

 - Work collaboratively with health care providers, community organizations, employers, and insurers;

 - Educate and precept pharmacy students in the classroom and in practice;